 How to claim compensation for a cycling accident

-According to a recent article by Cyclist magazine, cycling has increased by 200% since lockdown commenced.
-For some, it’s the only way of getting to and from their jobs as key workers.
-And for others, getting out on the bike is the perfect way to pass that extra free time.
+According to an article by Cyclist magazine, cycling increased by 200% during the first lockdown.
+For some, it was the only way of getting to and from their jobs as key workers.
+And for others, getting out on the bike was the perfect way to pass that extra free time.

-However, with such an increase in people taking to their bikes and the government encouraging people to cycle to work once they are able to, accidents are inevitable and with that, personal injury claims.
+However, with the government still encouraging people to cycle or walk to work rather than use crowded public transport, accidents are inevitable and with that, cycling accident claims.

 If you’ve been involved in a cycling accident that wasn’t your fault, you can be left feeling frustrated as well as worried about coping with your injuries.
 Claiming compensation is often the only way to deal with the negative effect of your injuries on your life.

 How can I claim for a cycling accident?

 Cycling accident claims can be complex and are often hotly contested by the defendant.
 It’s therefore vital to have specialist advice from a personal injury solicitor to ensure you’re supported and given the best chance of a fair outcome.

 If you were hit by a motor vehicle, you may be able to claim compensation, even if the driver was uninsured or left the scene without leaving details.